chef/automate/components/docs-chef-io/content/automate/ha_configure_aws_credentials.md

     weight = 220
 +++

-You need to setup the AWS credentials on the bastion host to trigger the Amazon Web Services (AWS) deployment.
+You need to set up the AWS credentials on the bastion host to trigger the Amazon Web Services (AWS) deployment.

 Follow these steps to do so: